Kilemonn/ModelVisualiser/README.md

 # ModelVisualiser
-A visualiser tool that is able to visualise complex JSON and XML model objects.
+A visualiser tool that is able to visualise complex JSON, YAML and XML model objects.

 # Getting Started